sourcegraph/sourcegraph-public-snapshot/doc/dev/devrel_release_issue_template.md

   - [ ] Confirm with Product if tweet will be promoted
 - [ ] Send email in HubSpot
 - [ ] Create new `motd` in [Sourcegraph.com global settings](https://sourcegraph.com/site-admin/global-settings)
+- [ ] Use tweet or email content for post on the [LinkedIn Sourcegraph company page](https://www.linkedin.com/company/sourcegraph/)
 - [ ] Put notification in #dev-rel Slack channel with links to blog post and tweet